Beaver Hall Group: Members

-All ten of the group's participants had studied under William Brymner (1855–1925), a prominent Canadian artist who encouraged them to explore new modernistic approaches to painting.
+All ten of the group's participants had studied with William Brymner (1855–1925), a prominent Canadian artist who encouraged them to explore new modernistic approaches to painting.
 In an era when women artists were viewed as little more than hobbyists and were left out of the mainstream world of professional art, the Beaver Hall Group was the first Canadian artists association in which women played a central role.
 Importantly, they not only painted but also exhibited and sold their work.
 Most of the women affiliated with the Beaver Hall Group chose to remain unmarried.

 However, a touring exhibition at the Montreal Museum of Fine Arts titled 1920s Modernism in Montreal: The Beaver Hall Group, in 2015, co-curated by Brian Foss and Jacques Des Rochers, has changed the perception of the group to a new realization of the group's activities and all its artist members or those who were closely associated with the group.